nakednous/nakednous.github.io/source/projects/proscene/index.markdown

 2. **Inheritance**.
 In this case, once you declare a `Scene` derived class, you should implement `proscenium()` which defines the objects in your scene.
 Just make sure to define the `PApplet.draw()` method, even if it's empty.
 3. **External draw handler registration**.
 You can even declare an external drawing method and then register it at the Scene with `addDrawHandler(Object, String)`.
 That method should return `void` and have one single `Scene` parameter.
 This strategy may be useful when you have the same drawing code shared among multiple viewers.

-See the examples **BasicUse**, **AlternativeUse**, and **AuxiliarViewer** for an illustration of these techniques.
+See the examples **BasicUse**, **AlternativeUse**, and **StandardCamera** for an illustration of these techniques.
 To get start using the library and learn its main features, have a look at the complete set of well documented examples that come along with it.
 Other uses are also covered in the example set and include (but are not limited to): drawing mechanisms, animation framework, and camera and keyboard customization.
-Advanced users may take full advantage of the fully documented [API reference](http://otrolado.info/prosceneApi/) (which is also included in the package file).
+Advanced users may take full advantage of the fully documented [API reference](http://remixlab.github.io/proscene-javadocs/) (which is also included in the package file).

 # Installation